top of page

 23rd November 2022

-FILL THE TRUCK, on Monday 28th November the 44 tonne lorry kindly donated by Cefetra will leave carrying 66 generators 4 pallets of flour, Christmas boxes for children and essential supplies to the Polish/Ukraine border.
+FILL THE TRUCK, on Monday 28th November the 44-tonne lorry will leave carrying 70 generators, 4 pallets of flour, Christmas boxes for children, food and essential supplies to the Polish/Ukraine border.
 James, Pip and Caragh will meet the truck kindly donated by Cefetra to organise the distribution of the incredible donations we have received with our Polish and Ukrainian partners.
 We must thank our Ambassadors in the home counties and beyond who organised collections for us for this trip.
 We apologise that our website is not updated as regularly as we would wish but we are incredibly busy sorting the truck.
 THANK YOU ALL SO MUCH FOR YOUR DONATIONS and your continued support.

-The summer saw a big step forward for UKtoUkraine when we merged with HAFGB a registered charity 1199500 doing exactly the same as us.
-This enabled our donors to receive tax relief and for the charity to get gift aid.
+Autumn saw a big step forward for UKtoUkraine when we merged with HAFGB, a registered charity 1199500 and doing a very similar job as we are.
+As well as combining resources, this enabled our donors to receive tax relief and for the charity to get gift aid.
 We feel with the job ahead of us we must combine minds and resources to give the Ukrainians more effective support.

 1st July 2022